To paint over laminate, you will have to thoroughly clean the surface with a good degreaser. We like to use Krudd Cutter, but Windex works well too.

 Then you will have to lightly scuff up the surface with medium-fine grit sandpaper.
 220 grit works perfectly.
-Once the surface is scuffed it will provide the primer with grip to bond to.
+Or you can use a fine sanding sponge.
+Once the surface is scuffed it will provide the primer with a grip to bond to.

-After the primer is fully dried you can apply a top coat of your choice.
+After the primer is thoroughly dried, you can apply a top coat of your choice.

 What’s the best Primer for laminate?

-At 518 Painters we have 2 primers we like to use when we have to paint over laminate.
+At 518 Painters we have two primers we like to use when we have to paint over laminate.

 Our first option is Zinnser Coverstain which is an oil-based primer.

 This primer works great.
 Additionally, it also comes in aerosol cans.